sheyua/RT-tddft/README.md

 	The initial bias voltage can be unset with a linear decay formula.
 Time integration is carried out with the following schemes which all strictly conserve the charge.
-For this time-dependent Hamiltonian:
+For a general time-dependent Hamiltonian:

 		'CN'    : Crank-Nicolson, O(dt^1) local error, unconditionally stable 'CN2'   : second order Crank-Nicolson, O(dt^2) local error